2025 Afghanistan–Pakistan conflict: Background

 Pakistan has accused the Afghan government in recent years of allowing the Tehreek-e-Taliban Pakistan (TTP), an offshoot of the Afghan Taliban, to use Afghan soil as a safe haven to plan and launch attacks across the border into Pakistan.

 The issue has repeatedly strained diplomatic relations, with Kabul summoning Pakistani ambassadors on several occasions to protest alleged violations of Afghan sovereignty.

-Cross-border operations and airstrikes inside Afghan provinces such as Paktika, Khost, Nangarhar and Kunar have taken place in both 2024 and 2025 as Pakistan has repeatedly claimed that it has targeted anti-Pakistani militant hideouts.
+Cross-border operations and airstrikes inside Afghan provinces such as Paktika, Khost, Nangarhar, and Kunar have taken place in both 2024 and 2025 as Pakistan has repeatedly claimed that it has targeted anti-Pakistani militant hideouts.

+Pakistani airstrikes

+Pakistan referred to its targeting of TTP (Pakistani Taliban) fighters and commanders in Afghanistan as "Operation Khyber Storm", which was primarily carried out by the Pakistan Air force.

 Timeline

 9 October

 On 9 October 2025, at around 9:50 p.m.
 AFT, two loud explosions were heard in Kabul, particularly in the eastern sectors near Abdul Haq Square, District 8.
 Explosions and gunfire were heard in other parts of Kabul, leading residents to believe that an airstrike had taken place.
 Witnesses described hearing the sound of aircraft overhead shortly after the blasts.
-Subsequent reports suggested that the leader of the Tehreek-e-Taliban Pakistan (TTP), Noor Wali Mehsud, may have been the target of the strike.
-However, the TTP released an unverified audio recording, purportedly of Mehsud, in which he claims to have survived the attack.
+Subsequent reports said that the leader of the Tehreek-e-Taliban Pakistan/Pakistani Taliban (TTP), Noor Wali Mehsud was the target of the strike.
 Airstrikes were also reported to have taken place in Khost, Jalalabad, and Paktika.
 However, the Afghan government only confirmed airstrikes in Kabul and Paktika.
 A TTP official confirmed that the airstrike in Kabul killed at least two senior members of the group.
-Some sources claimed that TTP Emir Noor Wali Mehsud was killed in the strike; however, the TTP released an unverified voice recording purportedly from Mehsud, in which he claims to be alive.
+Some sources claimed that TTP Emir Noor Wali Mehsud was killed in the strike; however, the TTP released an unverified voice recording purportedly from Mehsud, in which he states that he is alive.
 Mehsud later released a video showing that he was alive and escaped the strikes on him by the Pakistan Air Force (PAF).

 Afghan journalists noted that the Afghan Taliban restricted access to the areas that had been struck by Pakistan.